 All too often, however, the public is misguidedly led to believe that any captive animal facility—especially those with exotic wild animals—is a sanctuary.
 The operators of these “pseudo-sanctuaries” pray on this misconception to buy and sell wildlife and get financial support from the unwitting public.

-Tigers provide a sad example of exploitation hidden under the guise of sanctuary.
+Tigers provide a sad example of exploitation hidden under the guise of a sanctuary.
 One hundred years ago there were an estimated 100,000 tigers remaining in the wild.
 Today, there are well fewer than 5,000.
 Yet more than 5,000 tigers are thought to be held in private hands across the United States today.
 But these tigers are not in naturalistic, humane enclosures with their behavioral, physical, emotional, and environmental needs met.
 They may be caged behind wire fencing with broken, protruding barbs.
 They stand on concrete, which may be splattered with their own feces.
 The only relief they get from the baking sun is a metal tub of filthy water.
 This is not a sanctuary, it is a prison.